-Climatecafe raises awareness of climate adaptation in cities, will take place in the first week op September in Rotterdam.
-This practical, action-oriented method, for identifying climate challenges in cities has been implemented globally and was priviously performed in 2017 in Rotterdam.
-This second edition will cover the Rotterdam area including Westland and Delft supported by EU projects as WaterCoG and Sponge2020.
+Climatecafe raises awareness of climate adaptation in cities.
+Climatecafe Rotterdam took place in the first week op September 2019.
+This practical, action-oriented method, for identifying climate challenges in cities has been implemented globally.
+This 26th edition covered the Rotterdam area including Westland with a record of 200 participants.

 The changing climate affects the living environment in our cities.
 A well-known example is heavier precipitation resulting in floods.
 However, climate change also affects air and water quality, and rising temperatures in cities may cause heatstress.
 It is important that all stakeholders are aware of these climatechange related challenges.